Yamato Museum

 The Yamato Museum (大和ミュージアム, Yamato Museum) is the nickname of the Kure Maritime Museum (呉市海事歴史科学館, Kure-shi Kaiji Rekishi Kagakukan) in Kure, Hiroshima, Japan.

 History

-The museum opened on April 23, 2005.
+The museum opened on the 23rd of April 2005.
 It is nicknamed the Yamato Museum due to the display in the lobby of a 1/10 scale model of the battleship Yamato, the flagship of the Japanese Combined Fleet in World War II.
 It was sunk south of the Japanese island of Kyushu in 1945.
 The museum is located where the battleship was completed.

+The museum closed for renovations from the 17th of February 2025 to the 23rd of April 2026.
+Upon closure, an antenna to the museum was opened nearby, displaying some of the museum's exhibits as well as a replica of a Mitsubishi F1M observation seaplane.